guardian/source/src/core/components/choice-card/README.md

 **`number`**

-The number of columns in which the ChoiceCardGroup should be displayed.
-If this is prop is not set it is going to be displayed without wrapping to the other line.
+To render a grid of choice cards, specify the number of columns.
+If this prop is not set, cards will appear on a single line.

 ## Supported themes